DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 ### Release Highlights

-* We've reached the 20th release of the DCP with data from over 30 million cells!
+* The Data Portal now hosts over 30 million cells!
 Thank you to the HCA community and all of the contributors that helped us reach this milestone!

 ### New Raw Data, Metadata, and Contributor-generated Matrices (12)